MrJusticeShai/MrJusticeShai/README.md

 - 👋 Hi, I’m @MrJusticeShai
 - 👀 I’m interested in Software Development and Data Sciences
-- 🌱 I’m currently learning Google Data Analytics
+- 🌱 I’m currently employed at Takealot as an SE2, learning Applied Scala
 - 💞️ I’m looking to collaborate on Software Applications Development, Data Sciences and Machine Learning Projects
 - 📫 How to reach me, email me on MrJusticeShai@gmail.com or via LinkedIn -> Justice Shai